Noor Bano (politician): Special interests and hobbies

-A great appreciator of music and dance, Noor Bano is a patron of Naine Devi Foundation and Rampur Gharana for music.
+Noor Bano is a supporter of music and dance.
+She serves as a patron for the Naina Devi Foundation and the Rampur Gharana, which focuses on music.

 Bano is interested in research on Historical and Cultural Persian and Arabic books and Environment and Forest Protection.
 She enjoys reading, painting, gardening and music.
 She is a member of several sports clubs across the nation.

 Personal life

 Begum Noor Banu married Syed Zulfiqar Ali Khan of Rampur on 2 June 1956, and they have three children.